-The purpose of the history major is to offer a traditional liberal arts education that is characterized by a dedication to biblical truth, wisdom, and excellence with the purpose of equipping students with the record of God's actions in the affairs of men and man's response to the providential works of God.
+The purpose of the history major is for students to study the record of both God's actions in human affairs and humanity's response to the providential works of God.
 History majors are prepared to enter the fields of law, politics, journalism, education, religion, and social sciences.

-Learning Outcomes: Graduates of the history program will be able to
+Graduates of the history program will be able to